Crataco/ai-guide/guide/models.md

 ## Model recommendations

-Recommendations are based heavily on online recommendations, personal experience, WolframRavenwolf's LLM tests, and the reported "HellaSwag" scores of models:
+Recommendations are based heavily on online recommendations, personal experience, WolframRavenwolf's LLM tests, and the reported "HellaSwag" (common sense reasoning) scores of models:
 - https://old.reddit.com/r/LocalLLaMA/comments/19d1fjp/llm_comparisontest_6_new_models_from_16b_to_120b/
 - https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard

 The following are the models this guide recommends, and the amount of RAM recommended for your computer to run them if you go for the average (Q5_K_M) quant.
-If you do not have enough system RAM, but some VRAM to spare, you can split the model between your system RAM and video memory via "GPU offloading".
+If you do not have enough system RAM, but some VRAM to spare, you can split the model between your system RAM and video memory, which often goes by the term "GPU offloading".

 There are two things to keep in mind:
 - Most models work best when you follow a generation format.
 These are often called "instruct presets" or "prompt templates" and make it clear to the model when the user talks and when it's the AI's turn.
-A frontend usually does this work for you.
+Fortunately most frontends let you choose one and it does the work for you.
 If you do not know which one to use, scroll down on the model's page and it will usually be under "prompt template."
 - Settings influence the responses your models give you.
 A good place to start is to set "Min P" to 0.1 and "Temperature" to 1.0.
-Lowering Min P could give it more choices to choose from, and raising the temperature will make it more likely it'll choose one of the less likely choices, which often translates to creativity.
+Lowering Min P could give it more words to choose from, and raising the temperature will make it more likely it'll choose one of the less likely choices, which often translates to creative responses at the cost of some intelligence.

 * * *